alfpedraza-aws-devops/kubectl-service/README.md

 The Fibonacci Job endpoint `/api/fibonacci-job` allows to get information about a load test job that will call the `fibonacci` service programatically.
 The information exposed is:

 * `/api/fibonacci-job/count`: Determines whether the job is currently running or not.
-* `/api/fibonacci-job/status`: Gets the CPU and memory metric used by the `fibonacci` service and the number of pods executing and desired.
+* `/api/fibonacci-job/status`: Gets the CPU and memory metrics used by the `fibonacci` service and the number of pods currently executing it.
-* `/api/fibonacci-job/parameters`: Gets the parameters used to execute the job.
+* `/api/fibonacci-job/parameters`: Gets the parameters used to execute the fibonacci job.

 ### Nodes Enpoint